Tusharbhosalehub/PRODIGY_WD_03/README.md

 # Tic Tac Toe Game 🎮
 ## Overview
 Welcome to the world of strategic gaming!
 This project features a classic Tic Tac Toe game implemented with HTML, CSS, and JavaScript.
-Dive into the nostalgia of this timeless game, revamped with a modern touch.
+Dive into the nostalgia of this timeless game,revamped with a modern touch.
 Whether you're a seasoned player or new to the game, this project offers a delightful and engaging experience.

 ## Features
 * Responsive Design: Enjoy a seamless gaming experience on any device, from desktops to mobile phones.